Email Segmentation Strategy: Your Key to Engaged Customers

 Email Segmentation Basics: Break It Down By Demographics

-Breaking down your email list by demographics can help you build a strategy around it.
+Breaking down your email list by demographics is the most basic form of segmentation; you can build campaigns around specific criteria.

 Below are examples of basic information you can collect on your customers.